Board of Directors

 Brenda is a past student of St Marys Star of the Sea College.

-She has been a teacher for many years and is now Principal of St Therese Catholic Primary School, West Wollongong.
-She, together with her husband Peter, is a parishioner of St Therese parish and participates in the liturgical celebrations, as well as being a member of the Parish Pastoral Council.
-She has three adult children and a young granddaughter.
-Since 2005, Brenda has been a member of the St Marys Star of the Sea College board and is, at present, Chair of the Board and a member of the Governance and Nominations Committee.
+She was a teacher for many years and has recently retired as Principal of St Therese Catholic Primary School, West Wollongong.
+She, together with her husband Peter, is a parishioner of St Therese parish where she has participated in a number of ministries.
+She has three adult children and two grandchildren, who now enjoy more of her time.
+Since 2005, Brenda has been a Director of the St Marys Star of the Sea College board and is, at present, Chair.
+She is passionate about the educational experience which can be offered at St Mary's.
+She enjoys working with the Board and the Principal to continually plan for a spiritual, enriching and relevant educational experience for every student.

-Stuart has been General Manager of the WIN Sports & Entertainment Centres (WIN Stadium and WIN Entertainment Centre) since 1998, after working for 15 years with Sydney City Council – in the last years, as Manager Sydney Town Hall.
+Stuart was the General Manager of the WIN Sports & Entertainment Centres (WIN Stadium and WIN Entertainment Centre) in Wollongong from 1997 until September 2016, after working for 15 years with Sydney City Council – in the last years, as Manager Sydney Town Hall.

 Previous professions have included Teacher, Disc Jockey and Entertainment Officer.
-Stuart has been on the Board of St Marys since 2005 and is Deputy Chair and a member of the Building and Development Committee.
-Stuart’s daughter Courtney, who is now a Dance Captain with Carnival Cruiselines, in the USA, was a student of the College, until 2005.
-Stuart and his wife, Antoinette, are members of the Bulli Parish where they are both highly involved in the liturgy and Stuart is Chair of the Liturgy Committee.
+Stuart has been on the Board of St Marys since 2005 and is Deputy Chair and chair of the Building and Development Committee.
+As well as holding a Teachers Diploma from the University of London, Stuart was awarded a Graduate Diploma in Public Administration by the University of Sydney, in 2015 and is one of only 14 venue managers in Australia, to hold the highest international qualification in the venue management industry – Certified Facilities Executive.
+Stuart’s daughter Courtney, who is now a Cast Manager with Carnival Cruiselines, in the USA, was a student of the College, until 2005.
+Stuart is now semi-retired but is still involved in the event and venues industry through being a Consultant in these fields.

-Terry has 30 years experience in senior management positions in the NSW Public Health System including 14 years as CEO of Area/Local Health Services in rural, regional and metropolitan locations.
+Terry has 30 years senior management experience with NSW Health including 15 years as CEO of Area Health Services.

 Chris is an electrical engineer with a BSc and BE from the University of Adelaide.